danielabar/meblog/src/markdown/active_storage_form_errors.md

 It would be nice if we could programmatically set the file selector's value in the form, since it's available via `@expense_report.receipt.blob.filename`.
 However, this won't work, because this is the native file picker.

-Earlier when using the scaffold generator, we passed `receipt:attachment` as one of the model fields.
-Since we told Rails that receipt is an attachment, it used the [file_field](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-file_field) helper method inside of the [form_with](https://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-form_with) block in the form partial to generate an input for choosing a file:
+Earlier, when we generated the scaffold and included `receipt:attachment` as a model field, Rails recognized `receipt` as an attachment.
+As a result, it used the [file_field](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-file_field) helper inside the [form_with](https://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-form_with) block to create a file input in the form partial:

 ```erb
 <%= form_with(model: expense_report) do |form| %>